 And here’s their super-prompt response, received in less than 24 hours!

 So there you have it.
-Thanks to Nick from Fellow Industries, we now know that the current filter for the Fellow Prismo is 150 microns.
+Thanks to Nick from Fellow Industries, we now know the correct specs for the current filter.
+It’s 150 microns.

 So that means that each little hole in the metal filter is 0.15 of a millimetre.
 That is tiny!

-I was also really pleased with Nick’s prompt response.
-When a company takes the time to respond quickly to their customers’ queries, it tells me that they understand that their customers are important.
+I was also pleased with Nick’s prompt response.
+They took the time to respond to their customer’s queries.
+It shows that their customers are important.